 In order to balance its rich past with the new industries that are cropping up in the Petaluma, the city’s controlled development plan mitigates population growth and urbanization within sustainable levels.
 The city planning is now contracted out, but Petaluma still maintains restrictions upon the rate and density of urban growth to maintain the city’s characteristic spaciousness and small-town feel.
 Based on the historic planning of Petaluma and the foresight of government, a green space, known as the Urban Growth Boundary, exists around the city limits.
 This boundary prevents development and protects Petaluma from urban sprawl from the north and the south.
 The 2010 census reported that Petaluma had a population of 57,941.

 The directions to our San Francisco office from Petaluma are as follows: Take U.S. Highway 101 south to the Golden Gate Bridge and into San Francisco.
 Make a left at Lombard Street, turn right onto Van Ness Avenue, and turn left onto Bush Street.
 Continue onto First Street and turn right onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St., which is the brick building at the corner of Anthony and Jessie streets.
+The office is at 100 Pine St #1250., which is the brick building at the corner of Anthony and Jessie streets.